Haider4300/Research-agent-pro/README.md

 ↓
 You approve or reject
 ↓ (approve)
-Tool executes and returns result
+Tool executes and returns the result
 ↓
 Agent generates final answer